 Many laptops have a long useful life.
 But one way or another, you will need to upgrade it eventually.
 But what should you do with your previous laptop?
 If you're planning to give it away, you might want to take some precautions depending on who it is, their tech level and how concerned you are.
 You don't want anyone sneaking through your private photos or sensitive information.
 To avoid this, you need to clean the data off your drive before disposing or upgrading it.

 Many drives come with Bitlocker so within Windows you could encrypt your drive… But you may not use it and many people like the ability to if the drive has an issue, simply connect it via USB or other hardware and see and access files for retrieval.
-We will cover this further soon, remind me to link here.

 Overview of Hard Drive Technology